kubeflow/examples/object_detection/tf_serving_gpu.md

 gsutil cp faster_rcnn_nas_coco_2018_01_28/saved_model/saved_model.pb gs://YOUR_BUCKET/YOUR_MODEL/1/
 ```

-Alternatively, you can use the above model uploaded at `gs://kubeflow-examples-data/object-detection-coco/`.
+Or you can use the above model uploaded at `gs://kubeflow-examples-data/object-detection-coco/`.

 ## Deploy serving component